Health and Our Beverage Choices

 Energy Drinks, Sports Drinks, Enhanced Waters

 Regular calorie energy drinks are not only loaded with sugar, but caffeine.
 That’s bad enough for adults, but for kids it’s worse.
 The American Academy of Pediatrics has stated that energy drinks have no place in the diet of children and adolescents.
+Learn more about the dangers of energy drinks for kids.
 There are several problems with energy drinks including how they “fix” the problem of being tired (they don’t), the ingredients they contain, the extra sugar included, and their potential for abuse.
-Learn more.
+Learn more facts about energy drinks.
 How far do you have to walk to burn off the calories from a typical "energy snack"?
 Download or view this flyer or poster to find out.

 Sports drinks are only necessary for athletes participating in prolonged vigorous activity for more than an hour in extreme weather conditions.
 For all others, they are merely a source of added sugar.
 The Institute of Medicine advises against providing sports drinks to students except those participating in vigorous athletic events.
 Young children rarely, if ever, expend enough calories in sports or play to offset the calories in sports drinks.
 Learn more.